buddh4/lyvely/packages/applications/docs/docs/guide/tasks.md

 # Tasks

+The Task feature can be used to manage tasks within a profile.

 ## Calendar Plan View

-The Task feature can be used to manage tasks in a calendar-plan view.
-The calendar-plan view can be used to sort tasks by priority.
+The task calendar-plan view can be used to sort tasks by priority.
 New tasks are may be added as `Unsceduled` similar to a backlog and can be moved up until the task is planned for today or within the next few days.

+Tasks are only visible if they are scheduled within the currently active plan (e.g., day, week, month).
+Navigate through different calendar views using the arrow buttons located at the top of each section.

+In this view, you can complete tasks, as well as edit or archive them, using the dropdown button at the top right of each entry.

+Additionally, you can filter the calendar view by clicking on tags or using the filter bar at the top.
+You also have the option to start the task timer for time tracking.

 ![](./img/feature_tasks_overview.png)